Clean the World and Las Vegas Sands Partner with Seven Clean Seas to Prevent Plastic from Reaching the Ocean

 ORLANDO, FLA.
 (PRWEB) SEPTEMBER 02, 2020

-Clean the World Foundation, a global leader in water, sanitation, hygiene, and sustainability has partnered with Las Vegas Sands (NYSE: LVS) to facilitate The Drop by Drop Project.
-A collaboration between Clean the World Foundation and initiative co-founder Sands, The Drop by Drop Project will reinvest capital from water stewardship efforts into three innovative projects supporting local water champions in Las Vegas, Macao, and Singapore.
-Managed and operated by Clean the World Foundation, The Drop by Drop Project will be supported in part by savings from Sands’ conservation programs.
+The WASH Foundation, an evolution of Clean the World Foundation, a global leader in water, sanitation, hygiene, and sustainability has partnered with Las Vegas Sands (NYSE: LVS) to facilitate The Drop by Drop Project.
+A collaboration between The WASH Foundation and initiative co-founder Sands, The Drop by Drop Project will reinvest capital from water stewardship efforts into three innovative projects supporting local water champions in Las Vegas, Macao, and Singapore.
+Managed and operated by The WASH Foundation, The Drop by Drop Project will be supported in part by savings from Sands’ conservation programs.

 Following previously announced grant recipients University of St. Joseph Macao (USJ), Institute of Science and Environment, and Get Outdoors Nevada, the third organization selected for funding is Seven Clean Seas, a Singapore-based social enterprise that is tackling plastic pollution.
 The organization will use the funding to support the development of The River Plastic Recovery System (RPRS), a floating plastic collection system that captures river plastic before it reaches the ocean.

 It is estimated that between 8 and 12 million metric tons of plastic enter the ocean every year.
 Further, 70% of all ocean plastic originates from rivers.
 A low-maintenance, solar-powered solution, the RPRS tackles this problem by removing surface plastic from rivers.
 Its design will be modular and cost-effective, with the aim of enabling widespread adoption throughout areas with high plastic pollution.
 It will also be manufactured and installed using local shipyards and infrastructure, supporting local job creation.